marshellon/programming_1/README.md

 to see and run the interactive plots the notebook should be opened in Jupyter notebook or VScode

-The analises uses VS-code in combination with Jupiter notebook

 # Licence
 The code is licensed undder the MIT license